alecroy/alecroy.github.io/_posts/2015-05-23-to-edit-effortlessly-is-sublime.md

 ### I was born on a Friday..

-I used Notepad growing up as well as Visual Studio 1.0.
-Dev-C++ was amazing when I found that, but I'd say GVim was the first editor I used.
+I used Notepad growing up.
+Later I used Visual C++ 1.0 (not the Studio), [like so][vsc].
+Dev-C++ was amazing when I found that, but I'd say GVim was the first real editor I used.
 It was clearly built for *just editing*.
-I found vim totally refreshing, and had a nice little `.vimrc` with leader keys and aliases and everything.
-Then I soon switched over to the Dvorak keyboard layout, and editing in vim became very unnatural (hjkl get separated, for instance).
+I found vim totally refreshing, and had a nice little `.vimrc` with leader keys and remaps and everything.
+Soon after that, I switched over to the Dvorak keyboard layout and editing in vim became very unnatural (hjkl get separated, for instance).
 I stuck to Eclipse for a while until one of my professors used Emacs in class one day.
 I was pretty impressed to say the least, especially with the REPL interaction (via `tuareg-mode`).
 Enamored, I scraped by on the bare minimum of keybindings (so much `C-g`) until I got comfortable (`C-h a` makes everything better).

 I'll admit, I miss one thing about Emacs above all else: *indentation*.
 You can smack the `TAB` key all day, and your source code only gets prettier (in most languages).
 Most editors take a more literal approach (`\t`) that's less useful.